 When in proper balance, the bacteria in the colon helps digest foods and the body absorbs essential nutrients.
 However, when bacteria invade and take over the small intestine, it can lead to poor nutrient absorption, vitamin deficiency, symptoms commonly associated with IBS, and may even lead to damage of the stomach lining.

 As food passes through the small intestine, the bacterial overgrowth interferes with the healthy digestive and absorption process.
 The bacterium associated with SIBO actually consumes some of the foods and nutrients, leading to unpleasant SIBO symptoms, including gas, bloating, pain, and potentially diarrhoea and constipation.

 There can be several causes of SIBO - low stomach acid, altered gut motor function, visceral hypersensitivity, antibiotic use, proton pump inhibitor or anti-acid medications, impaired immune function and post-surgical or post-injury abdominal adhesions.
 So treating SIBO effectively means addressing the root cause.

 The most common symptoms of SIBO include gas and bloating after meals, burping or reflux, chronic diarrhoea or constipation, or an alternating of both, and abdominal discomfort or pain.

-Or is the cause of IBS symptoms due to low stomach acid levels that need restoring to kill off harmful bacteria?
+Or is the trigger due to low stomach acid levels that need restoring to kill off harmful bacteria?
 Or do you have insufficient enzyme production to break down nutrients from your food?
 Or do you have a candida overgrowth or leaky gut syndrome?